How to Regrow Romaine Lettuce at Home in a Cup of Water

 Learning how to regrow romaine lettuce at home is easy.
 Here's everything you need to know before adding it to your windowsill.

-You no longer need a vegetable garden (or even a green thumb!) to be able to enjoy food you played a part in cultivating.
-From scallions to celery, there seems to be no end of possibilities when it comes to regrowing vegetables from food scraps.
+You no longer need a vegetable garden (or even a green thumb!) to enjoy food you played a part in cultivating.
+From scallions to celery, there seems to be no end of possibilities when it comes to regrowing vegetables from food waste.
 Better yet, you can do it right inside your home.

 Ready to get started?
-Follow the step-by-step instructions below to learn how to regrow romaine lettuce.
-You’ll have a homegrown supply in no time.
+Follow these step-by-step instructions from sustainable living expert Alyssa Barber to learn how to regrow romaine lettuce.
+You'll have a homegrown supply in no time.

 How to Regrow Romaine Lettuce